ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/06-RBASHScripting.md

 Not only can we save the code we have written by using BASH and R scripts, but we can also use scripting to create modular pieces of code for use in data analysis.
 This is particularly helpful for automating repetative tasks in data analysis pipelines.

 It is also possible to have scripts recieve user inputs (arguments), just like the *built-in* and *user-defined* functions we have been using in R and BASH.
+This is great for making your code more generalizable and able to be run on a wider variety of data sets, or even allow users to specify file paths for data on different computer systems.

 ## R & BASH Scripting